uaarg/uaarg.github.io/README.md

 ## Publish to Github Pages

-Simply push to the `source` branch and it should be built by github.
+Simply push to the `master` branch and it should be built by github.

 ## Editing Content